lewisj44/3DBarGraph/README.md

 * Use base of graph to rotate around the y-axis.
 Use handles to rotate in x and z axis.
 * Bar values can be adjusted via click-and-drag.
 * Hold shift or shift+ctrl (shift+cmd on Mac) to change precision.
-* Use L-Key to unlock/lock bar movement.
-Bars are locked at start;
+* Pres M-Key to unlock/lock bar movement.
+Bars movement is LOCKED at start.
-* Use R-Key to unlock/lock graph rotation.
-Graph is locked at start;
+* Press L-Key to unlock/lock graph rotation.
+Graph rotation is UNLOCKED at start.
+* Hold R-Key to reset graph rotation to (0, 0, 0)

 ## Notes